Nazin/json-proxy/README.md

     ```

 ## Developer Notes
-1. Proxy runs on two ports, 3005 - used to relay the communication to webservice, 3006 - used to adjust the configuration
+1. Proxy runs on port 3005 by default to relay the communication to webservice.
+The /config endpoint can be used to adjust the configuration in simple UI
 1. config.json defines rules and endpoints